run-llama/llama-hub/README.md

 ### Step 2: Write your README

 Inside your new directory, create a `README.md` that mirrors that of the existing ones.
-It should have a summary of what your loader does, its inputs, and how its used in the context of LlamaIndex and LangChain.
+It should have a summary of what your loader or tool does, its inputs, and how its used in the context of LlamaIndex and LangChain.

 ### Step 3: Add your loader to the library.json file

-Finally, add your loader to the `llama_hub/library.json` file so that it may be used by others.
-As is exemplified by the current file, add in the class name of your loader, along with its id, author, etc. This file is referenced by the Loader Hub website and the download function within LlamaIndex.
+Finally, add your loader to the `llama_hub/library.json` file (for tools, add them to the `llama_hub/tools/library.json`) so that it may be used by others.
+As is exemplified by the current file, add in the class name of your loader or tool, along with its id, author, etc. This file is referenced by the Llama Hub website and the download function within LlamaIndex.

 ### Step 4: Make a Pull Request!

 Create a PR against the main branch.
 We typically review the PR within a day.
-To help expedite the process, it may be helpful to provide screenshots (either in the PR or in the README directly) showing your data loader in action!
+To help expedite the process, it may be helpful to provide screenshots (either in the PR or in the README directly) showing your data loader or tool in action!

 ## Running tests